Mauricio-Fortune/Python-Projects/README.md

 # Python-Projects
-These are my projects I made in python
+These are my projects I made in python giving me a strong understanding of the fundamentals and concepts of the language.